This elegant metal structure, 108.6 m high, was built by Gio Ponti, Cesare Chiodi and Ettore Ferrari between January and August 1933 as a part of the

 video on the CiaoMilano Facebook page.

-With bad weather, the tower may close down.
+.:.
+With bad weather, or in maintenance times, the tower may be inaccessible.

 ticket for the Torre Branca through our partner